-In this interview with me, Thadd reflects on the way a common BSEM language and implementation approach has contributed to shifting school culture and lifting student expectations.
+In this interview, Thadd reflects on the way a common wellbeing language and implementation approach has contributed to shifting school culture and lifting student expectations.

 Jack Greig: Tell us about the Doveton community.
 How does the community inform your teaching approach at Doveton?

 Thadd Rimer: Community is a part of everything we do here.
 Any time you walk into our school you see parents, community members, allied health services.
 We even have an early learning centre.